John Crowell (Ohio politician)

-John Crowell (September 15, 1801 – March 8, 1883) was a U.S. Representative from Ohio.
+John Crowell (September 15, 1801 – March 8, 1883) was a 19th Century American lawyer and newspaperman who served two terms as a U.S. Representative from Ohio from 1847 to 1851.

 Biography

 Born in East Haddam, Connecticut, Crowell moved to Ohio in 1806 with his parents, who settled in Rome Township, Ashtabula County, Ohio, where his father, Samuel Crowell, was the first settler.